open-mmlab/mmaction2/README.md

 MMAction2 is an open-source toolbox for video understanding based on PyTorch.
 It is a part of the [OpenMMLab](http://openmmlab.com/) project.

-**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version, though it comes with some cost.
+**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version with more supported models, stronger pre-training checkpoints and simpler coding.
 Please refer to [Migration Guide](https://mmaction2.readthedocs.io/en/1.x/migration.html) for more details.**

 The 1.x branch works with **PyTorch 1.6+**.